 Homemade Toddler Toys Storage & Setup

 I keep a lot of these activities stored in ziplocks in a medium sized bin that is HIDDEN, so that when I pull one out, it’s special and fun.

-Our 2 year old likes to see if she can get the short pipe cleaners to fill all the holes in the parmesan cheese shaker without them going all the way through.
+Our 2 year old likes to see if she can get the short pipe cleaners to fill all the holes in the parmesan cheese shaker without them falling all the way through.
 The package of pipe cleaners and the parmesan cheese shaker were $1 each at the dollar store.